Taking action on smoking and health

 To access the full pack, create a free account at www.ashscotlandmoodle.org.uk.

-In partnership with Youth Scotland, we are developing a training course for youth workers looking at young people, smoking, vaping and the impact on mental health.
+In partnership with Youth Scotland, we have developed a training course for youth workers looking at young people, smoking, vaping and the impact on mental health.

 To receive updates on this course or to register your interest please get in touch with Stephanie, email@example.com

 This module focuses on how smoking impacts young people in Scotland, including attitudes and knowledge; smoking, e-cigarettes and other substances; and tobacco industry tactics in recruiting young people.